QuantumLibet/vscodium-mac-icons/README.md

 ### icon history

-This is the second time the VSCodium developers and maintainers have decided on a visual change that affects all users.
+The original icons were proposed in this thread by @clarsonneur and voted upon in https://github.com/VSCodium/vscodium/issues/4.

-The first try was with release 1.47.3 on 2020-07-28 with an icon set by https://github.com/cristianovitorino (their user handle being "estatra" at that point in time) and based on the poll https://github.com/VSCodium/vscodium/issues/313.
+The first change of them was with release 1.47.3 on 2020-07-28 with an icon set by https://github.com/cristianovitorino (their user handle being "estatra" at that point in time) and based on the poll https://github.com/VSCodium/vscodium/issues/313.

 After the new version with the updated logo has been released, it did not find everybodys appreciation and was reverted to the original icon in 2020-11-20 the same year. https://github.com/VSCodium/vscodium/pull/582